Novak Djokovic tests positive for coronavirus after Adria Tour event - KTVZ

 Novak Djokovic tests positive for coronavirus after Adria Tour event

-Novak Djokovic has tested positive for the coronavirus following an exhibition event he organized in Croatia.
+Novak Djokovic has tested positive for coronavirus following an exhibition event he organized in Croatia.

 The Adria Tour, which took place in Zadar last weekend, has been mired in controversy after the final was canceled following Grigor Dimitrov’s positive test.

-Djokovic, who was scheduled to play in Sunday’s final, confirmed Tuesday that both he and his wife Jelena had also tested positive for Covid-19 upon returning home to Serbia, while his children’s results were negative.
+Djokovic, the world No.1 tennis star who was scheduled to play in Sunday’s final, confirmed Tuesday that both he and his wife Jelena had also tested positive for Covid-19 upon returning home to Serbia, while his children’s results were negative.

+“I am so deeply sorry our tournament has caused harm.
+Everything the organizers and I did the past month, we did with a pure heart and sincere intentions.
+We believed the tournament met all health protocols and the health of our region seemed in good condition to finally unite people for philanthropic reasons.
+We were wrong and it was too soon.
+I can’t express enough how sorry I am for this and every case of infection,” he said in the statement published on his Twitter account.

+“If you attended the Adria Tour or were around any attendees please get tested and practice social distancing.
+For those in Belgrade and Zadar, we will be sharing health resources in the immediate future.
+The rest of the tournament has been canceled and we will remain focused on all those who have been affected.
+I pray for everyone’s full recovery.”

-In a statement released on his website, Djokovic defended organizing the Adria Tour, a four-stage charity event hosted in the Balkans.
+Earlier, Djokovic defended organizing the four-stage charity event hosted in the Balkans in a statement on his website.

-“It was all born with a philanthropic idea, to direct all raised funds towards people in need and it warmed my heart to see how everybody strongly responded to this,” said the world No. 1 tennis star.
+“It was all born with a philanthropic idea, to direct all raised funds towards people in need and it warmed my heart to see how everybody strongly responded to this,” said the tennis star.

 “We organized the tournament at the moment when the virus has weakened, believing that the conditions for hosting the Tour had been met.